damianbaar/deferred-patch/README.md

 var update = function(newtree) {
     patches = diff(tree, newtree)
-    var defferedPatch = patch(rootNode, patches, { renderOptions: { render: require('deffered-patch') }})
+    //patch itself expose a way to change a rendering options var defferedPatch = patch(rootNode, patches, { renderOptions: { render: require('deffered-patch') }})

+    //deferedPatch is a Promise

     defferedPatch.then(function(d) { rootNode = d[0] }) //Promise.all this is why there is an array, temp solution
     tree = newtree